AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-an-array.md

 >
 >**Example:** The [!UICONTROL Watch emails] module returns an array of attachments for every email.
 Every attachment represents a collection that may contain a name, content, size, and so on.

-For more information, see [Item data types in Adobe Workfront Fusion](../../workfront-fusion/mapping/item-data-types.md).
+For more information, see [Item data types in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/item-data-types.md).

 ## Access requirements